RawWang/RawKit/README.md

 # RawKit
-A tool kit to collect daily inspiration.
+A kit of some positive inspiration.